MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/deploy-on-windows.md

 To set registry keys on computers in your domain, install OneDrive and copy the OneDrive.admx and OneDrive.adml files from %localappdata%\Microsoft\OneDrive\BuildNumber\adm\ to your Group Policy central store.
 For more info, see [Use Group Policy to control OneDrive sync app settings](use-group-policy.md).

-### Use System Center Configuration Manager to deploy the OneDrive sync app
+### Use Microsoft Endpoint Configuration Manager to deploy the OneDrive sync app

-1. In System Center Configuration Manager, select **Create Device Collection** and follow the steps in the Create Device Collection Wizard.
+1. In Configuration Manager, select **Create Device Collection** and follow the steps in the Create Device Collection Wizard.

 2. Save the OneDriveSetup.exe installer for Windows to your local computer or a network share.
 [Download the Production ring OneDriveSetup.exe installer for Windows](https://go.microsoft.com/fwlink/?linkid=844652) or [download the Enterprise ring OneDriveSetup.exe installer for Windows](https://go.microsoft.com/fwlink/p/?linkid=860987).

-3. Download the [sample SCCM package](https://go.microsoft.com/fwlink/p/?LinkId=824069).
+3. Download the [sample Configuration Manager package](https://go.microsoft.com/fwlink/p/?LinkId=824069).
 It's a .zip file that contains the script installer deployment type.
-For more information about packages and programs in System Center Configuration Manager, see [Packages and programs in System Center Configuration Manager](/sccm/apps/deploy-use/packages-and-programs/).
+For more information about packages and programs in Configuration Manager, see [Packages and programs in Configuration Manager](/sccm/apps/deploy-use/packages-and-programs/).

 > [!NOTE]